nyxkn/meditation/README.md

 ## Features

-- Simple, elegant, and intuitive
+* Simple, elegant, and intuitive
-- No distractions; only the essential features
+* No distractions; only the essential features
-- Reliable volume adjustment independent of system volume
+* Custom volume adjustment independent of system volume
-- Reliable countdown timer
+* Reliable countdown timer
-- Beautiful assortment of bell and gong sounds
+* Beautiful assortment of bell and gong sounds
-- Free and open-source software
+* Free and open-source software

 ## Screenshots